casz92/poolder/README.md

     timeout: 10_000,
     # reverse the batch order, fifo (default) or lifo (true)
     reverse: false,
+    # retrive the batch as a stream or list
+    stream: true,
+    # result with indexs {index, value}
+    indexed: false,
     # retry options
     retry: [count: 3, backoff: 1000],
     # hibernate after this time in milliseconds or :infinity